We are committed to safeguarding the privacy of our application users, website visitors, service users, individual customers and customer personnel.

 In this Section 3, we have set out the purposes for which we may process personal data and the legal bases of the processing.

 Relationships and communications – We may process contact data, account data, customer relationship data, transaction data and/or communication data for the purposes of managing our relationships, communicating with you (excluding communicating for the purposes of direct marketing) by email, SMS, post, and/or telephone, providing support services and complaint handling.
-The legal basis for this processing is our legitimate interests, namely communications with our application users, service users, individual customers and customer personnel, the maintenance of our relationships, enabling the use of our services, and the proper administration of our application, services and business.
+The legal basis for this processing is our legitimate interests, namely communications with our service users, individual customers and customer personnel, the maintenance of our relationships, enabling the use of our services, and the proper administration of our website, services and business.

 Direct marketing – We may process contact data, account data, profile data, customer relationship data and/or transaction data for the purposes of creating, targeting and sending direct marketing communications by email, SMS, post and making contact by telephone for marketing-related purposes.
-The legal basis for this processing is our legitimate interests, namely promoting our business and communicating marketing messages and offers to our application and service users.
+The legal basis for this processing is our legitimate interests, namely promoting our business and communicating marketing messages and offers to our website visitors and service users.

 Record keeping – We may process your personal data for the purposes of creating and maintaining our databases, back-up copies of our databases and our business records generally.
 The legal basis for this processing is our legitimate interests, namely ensuring that we have access to all the information we need to properly and efficiently run our business in accordance with this policy.

 Security – We may process your personal data for the purposes of security and the prevention of fraud and other criminal activity.
-The legal basis of this processing is our legitimate interests, namely the protection of our application, services and business, and the protection of others.
+The legal basis of this processing is our legitimate interests, namely the protection of our website, services and business, and the protection of others.

 Insurance and risk management – We may process your personal data where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks and/or obtaining professional advice.
 The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.